TRON-US/eCommerce-hello-world/README.md

   3. Navigate to [Shasta Test Network](https://www.trongrid.io/shasta/) to learn more about it and get the test TRX.
   4. Scroll to the bottom of the page and you should see the prompt to enter you Test wallet address.
   5. Click on the TronLink extension to view your accounts.
-  6. Navigate to the **Settings** tab in TronLink.
-  7. You will see a section labeled Node selection.
+  6. At the top middle of TronLink, you should see **Mainnet**.
 The **Mainnet** is the default selection.
 This is the main TRON network where you can explore and execute real, financially significant transactions after this tutorial!
-  8. Select **Shasta Testnet** located right below the Mainnet selection.
+  7. If you click on it, you will be able to select **Shasta Testnet** located right below the Mainnet selection.
 This is the test network provided by TRON for us to become familiar with the blockchain infrastructure and test ideas without any financial risk.
-  9. Navigate back to the **Accounts** tab in TronLink.
-Here, you can switch between accounts.
-The one in _blue_ is the current account.
+  8. You should also see your account, by name, in TronLink.
+Clicking here will allow you to switch between accounts.
-  10. Select and copy the account address below the account name.
+  9. Select and copy the account address below the account name.
 It will look something like this `TYLDyP6wJUTZ7tzKEDa3Ricicz2kAVtMEc`.
-  11. This public address allows your account to interact with the blockchain.
+  10. This public address allows your account to interact with the blockchain.
 This is how users can send TRX to your account.
-  12. Back on the [Shasta Test Network](https://www.trongrid.io/shasta/) page, paste your account address in the `Test wallet address` and click "Submit".
+  11. Back on the [Shasta Test Network](https://www.trongrid.io/shasta/) page, paste your account address in the `Test wallet address` and click "Submit".
-  13. you should see "Your request was successfully submitted, please check your wallet." right below the area you posted your account address.
+  12. you should see "Your request was successfully submitted, please check your wallet." right below the area you posted your account address.
-  14. If you check your account in TronLink, you will see that your account has been sent 10,000 TRX! and you have 5,000 daily bandwidth points (_more on this later_).
+  13. If you check your account in TronLink, you will see that your account has been sent 10,000 TRX! and you have 5,000 daily bandwidth points (_more on this later_).
-  15. That's it, you are now ready to start interacting with and testing on the Shasta Test Network.
+  14. That's it, you are now ready to start interacting with and testing on the Shasta Test Network.
 - You can view the [TronLink code on GitHub](https://github.com/TronLink/TronLink) if you would like to learn more about how it works.

 ### NPM